cardano-acropolis/nft-tools/README.md

  3. a staking mechanism, and
  4. royalty mechanism so that you can get kickbacks for your work long-term.
+ 5. Another factor on which I would liketo work is the use of receipts of purchase to convet items into NFTs -- that the holder of the wallet of the receipt also has ownership and rightful posession of the thing itself.
+     * What is the proper language to be included in such an NFT?
+     * What is the proper legal instrument for such an entity?

 ## Notes